eudoxia0/eudoxia0.github.io/article/_posts/2025-04-15-two-years-of-rust.md

 So, when I started working in Rust, my knowledge was very lopsided: I had an encyclopedic knowledge of the minutiae of the borrow checker, and couldn't have told you how to write "Hello, world!".
 The largest Rust program I had written was maybe 60 lines of code and it was to empirically test how trait resolution works.

 This turned out fine.
 Within a day or two I was committing changes.
-The problem is when people ask me for resources for learning Rust, I draw a blank.
+The problem is when people ask me for resources to learn Rust, I draw a blank.

 # The Good {#good}